 All the issues relating to airspace infringement in UK airspace are addressed through this Civil Aviation Authority Working Group.

 Air Pilots Technical Committee, The Honourable Company of Air Pilots

 The Air Pilots Technical Committee is the focal point for all aviation technical matters within the The Honourable Company of Air Pilots.
 This Guild sponsors and encourages action and activities designed to ensure that aircraft are piloted and navigated safely by both pilots and navigators.

 Air Traffic Services Group (ATS), BALPA

-The British Airlines Pilots Association’s (BALPAS’s) ATS group provides detailed comment on Air Traffic Managemet (ATM), ATC and issues emanating from the UK, European and International regulators, Government and ICAO.
+The British Airline Pilots Association’s (BALPAS’) ATS group provides detailed comment on Air Traffic Managemet (ATM), ATC and issues emanating from the UK, European and International regulators, Government and ICAO.

-Association of UK Flight Information Service Offiers (AUKFISO)
+Association of UK Flight Information Service Officers (AUKFISO)

 The AUKFISO unites all the Flight Information Service (FIS) units throughout the UK.
 They deal with the various aspects of the FIS service and work with the CAA on enhancing and developing the service members units provide.